AARP and Its Members in Dialogue

 AARP bolsters its federal and state advocacy with grassroots and elections activities—including urging AARP members to contact legislators and regulators on key issues and educating the public on important policy matters and candidates’ positions.
 AARP also works for change through the courts.

 How AARP decides on legislative and regulatory proposals—The Policy Book offers policy approaches and principles, but does not endorse specific legislation or regulatory proposals.
 AARP uses board-approved policy to determine whether to support a specific bill or regulation.
 On far-reaching proposals that will have a major impact on Americans 50-plus and their families, the board carefully considers AARP policy, as well as feedback from members through surveys, e-mails, letters, and telephone calls; input at policy forums and meetings; public polling; and policy analysis.
 The board uses all this information in deciding whether to support specific legislation or regulatory proposals.

-AARP’s Office of Policy Integration (OPI) facilitates development, implementation, and oversight of the policy development process, coordinating the direct involvement of AARP’s volunteer leadership in creating the Policy Book.
-The association’s Public Policy Institute (PPI) takes responsibility for drafting the policies.
-Other staff throughout AARP, including advocacy staff from across the country, contribute to the formulation of AARP’s policy.
+AARP’s Office of Policy Development and Integration (OPDI) facilitates development, implementation, and oversight of the policy development process, coordinating the direct involvement of AARP’s volunteer leadership in creating the Policy Book.
+Other staff throughout AARP, including the association’s Public Policy Institute (PPI) and advocacy staff from across the country, contribute to the formulation of AARP’s policy.